 ENG 101.
 ENGLISH COMPOSITION I (3 credits) PREREQUISITE: Satisfactory completion of ENG 093, or a score between 70-100 on the English section of the COMPASS placement test, or a score of 20 or better on the English portion of the ACT (or equivalent SAT score).

 This course provides instruction and practice in writing of extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
 English Composition I includes instruction and practice in library usage.

+ENGLISH COMPOSITION II (3 credits) PREREQUISITE: A grade of "C" or better in ENG 101 or equivalent.
 ENG 102.
-ENGLISH COMPOSITION II (3 credits) PREREQUISITE: A grade of "C" or better in ENG 101 or equivalent.
 This course provides instruction and practice in the writing of formal, analytical essays, one of which is a major research project using sources effectively and legally.
 Additionally, English Composition II provides instruction in the development of analytical and critical reading skills and in the composition process.
 The course includes instruction and practice in library usage.

-ENG 251.
+Alabama College System Transfer Code A

 AMERICAN LITERATURE I (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.

-This course is a survey of American literature from its inception to the middle of the nineteenth century.
+ENG 251 This course is a survey of American literature from its inception to the middle of the nineteenth century.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
-Students will become familiar with the aesthetic and thematic aspects of these works and their historical and literary contexts.
+Students will become familiar with the aesthetic and thematic aspects of these works, historical and literary contexts, and relevant criticism and research.
+Alabama College System Transfer Code A

+AMERICAN LITERATURE II (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.
 ENG 252.
-AMERICAN LITERATURE II (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.

 This course is a survey of American literature from the middle of the nineteenth century to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works, and that are reflected in them.
-Students will become familiar with the aesthetic and thematic aspects of these works and their historical and literary contexts.
+Students will become familiar with the aesthetic and thematic aspects of these works, historical and literary contexts, and relevant criticism and research.
+Alabama College System Transfer Code A

+ENGLISH LITERATURE I (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.
 ENG 261.
-ENGLISH LITERATURE I (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.

 This course is a survey of English literature from the Anglo-Saxon Period to the Romantic Age.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works, and that are reflected in them.
-Students will become familiar with the aesthetic and thematic aspects of these works and their historical and literary contexts.
+Students will become familiar with the aesthetic and thematic aspects of these works, historical and literary contexts. and relevant criticism and research.

 ENG 262.
 ENGLISH LITERATURE II (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.
 This course is a survey of English literature from the Romantic Period to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works, and that are reflected in them.
-Students will become familiar with the aesthetic and thematic aspects of these works and their historical and literary contexts.
+Students will become familiar with the aesthetic and thematic aspects of these works, historical and literary contexts, and relevant criticism and research.
+Alabama College System Transfer Code A